 In the photo above, you see tags that contain each item of the product summary information.
-Each element of a product, such as an , must be enclosed with an opening and closing tag in order for the information to be read correctly and to can be imported to your store using the XML Import application.
-The names of the tags themselves, which contain each element of the product, are defined by the creator of the XML file.
+Each element of a product, such as an , must be enclosed with an opening and closing tag.
+The opening and closing tags must have the same name, the closing tag being preceded by a slash (/ "), in order for the information to be read correctly and to be imported to your store using the XML Import application.
+Between these two tags is the content, i.e. the data included in the relevant section.

-You do not need to know the rules for creating well-formed XML (though they are easy to understand), but you should remember that you can only share XML data between programs and systems if the data is well-formed.
-If you cannot open an XML file, it is likely that the file is not well-formed.
+You don't have to know the rules for creating well-formed XML, but you should remember that you can share XML data between programs and systems only if the data is properly formed.
+If you cannot open an XML file, it is very likely that this file does not have the correct structure.

 Here you can see the structure of a well-formed sample XML file.

 Install the application

 To use the XML Import application, you need to have such an XML file or feed (a file provided in the form of a link from which information is constantly drawn).
 Another option is to have another source of information (a spreadsheet in Google Sheets, for example) to convert to XML format.
 The information about a product in a table is usually contained on a single row, while in XML this information is on many rows that are enclosed in a single tag (for example, <product>).
 That is, the horizontal data visualization type is converted to vertical in the XML file.